Preparing for the workshop

 A draft ‘thank you’ email for use afterwards.

 It is important to make the right arrangements for an accessible meeting venue that is located somewhere convenient for people to travel to.
 The venue will need to include one main meeting room, set up theatre style with movable seating for all participants, and a rectangular table to one side to accommodate one of the small groups.
-Two additional breakout rooms will be needed, as close as possible to the main room, for the other two small groups.
+Two additional breakout rooms set up boardroom style, with observer chairs to the side, will be needed for the other two small groups and these should be as close as possible to the main room for ease and speed of moving between rooms.
 A quiet space within the venue should be identified in case participants need to take a break from the workshop at any time.

 Steering Groups should decide beforehand how they would like participants to use social media on the day and state this at the beginning of the workshop, particularly whether they will be happy for results to be announced on social media immediately or whether they would like participants to keep the results confidential until a more formal announcement can be made.

-There are reports of PSP final workshops on the JLA website that describe how the meeting is organised.
+There are reports of PSP workshops on the JLA website that describe how the meeting is organised.
+This video shows a typical JLA PSP workshop in action.